matehat/brewer.js/formula/readme.md

     @main 'less', './less/bootstrap.less'
 ```

-  This shows a few characteristics of an `@export` directive.
-First, `@export` is followed by an anonymous
+  This shows a few characteristics of an `@exports` directive.
+First, `@exports` is followed by an anonymous
   function, whose body will specify the individual directories to include, using the `@dir` directive.
 This
   function receives a single argument : the installed version.
 This allows the function body to vary its
   the structure of the vendor library according to the version installed.